krivanpeter/the-issue-tracker/README.md

 [Database Schema](https://raw.githubusercontent.com/krivanpeter/the-issue-tracker/master/static/img/IssueTrackerdb.png) - this is a representation of the Database Schema.

 ## Testing
 The most of the code was tested using django's built in testing tools, where not it was tested manually.
+Seperated tests were written for all applications.
+They can be found in all files with the starting name of ,,test_xy.py"

+How to run the tests:
+1. Download the project(files)
+2. Open a terminal/command prompt (make sure you have python installed)
+3. Run the ,,python manage.py test" command

 #### Manual Testing
 * Cart:
     * Modify Quantity: